-Some people may not realize how important it is to have their chimney cleaned.
-They may think that a chimney sweep merely removes creosote and tries to remove any odor causing agents in the chimney.
-What a sweep is looking for is much more than this.
+Some people may not realize how important it is to have their chimney cleaned by chimney sweeps.
+They may think chimney sweeps merely remove creosote and tries to remove any odor.
+What chimney sweeps are looking for is much more than this!

 Assuming your sweep is running a video inspection of the inside of the chimney and an inspection of the exterior of the chimney as well (especially above the roof line) your chimney sweep is looking for a number of dangerous problems or problems that could become expensive eventually.